Anonymous-AAA/OS_LAB/Assignments/Stage_16/notes.md

 7. Interrupts are disabled when machine runs in the privileged mode so that there are no race conditions.

+## Expl
+1. All global variables, arrays and functions in a program must be declared as global.

+2. The main function should return 0

+3. Return statement cannot be inside an if or while statement

 ## Doubts
 1. Does expl converts datatypes implicitly while accepting values from terminal